gianlcl/fssh/README.md

+# This repo is deprecated, it will be migrated to another user

-# fssh - Fuzzy SSH Helper
+## fssh - Fuzzy SSH Helper

 SSH into hosts from ansible inventory with no need to change or recreate your inventory.